pwn20wndstuff/Undecimus/README.md

 * Turn on the AirPlane Mode before starting the jailbreak
 * Turn off Siri before starting the jailbreak

+## Source code
+* This project is completely open source and it will be kept like it in the future
+* Any kind of contribution is welcome
+* The source code can be found on [pwn20wndstuff](https://github.com/pwn20wndstuff)'s GitHub account

 ## Video tutorial
 * Coming soon